 Sometimes I buy vintage clothing just because of the label on the garment.
 Obviously, one would do this if the label indicated it was a designer garment, but that's not usually the case.
 Along with the fabric, the label is the number one indicator that a garment is true vintage, and it's very annoying when the labels have been removed!
 But sometimes the label is just too cute to pass up, regardless of anything else.

-Generally speaking, antique clothing, that is garments at least 100 years old, do not have labels.
-However, in the early years of the 20th century commercial "off the rack" clothing was starting to become available.
+Generally speaking, antique clothing, that is garments at least 100 years old, does not have labels.
+In the early years of the 20th century commercial "off the rack" clothing was just starting to become available.
 Most clothing was still either made at home by the various women folk or custom made by a dressmaker.
 Some dressmakers did apply their labels, and designers certainly did.
 These items are extremely rare and valuable.
 If you find a label that looks like either of these on an antique gown, please let me know!

 However, I am delighted to say that I currently have two antique garments with charming labels.

 Firstly, this antique men's waistcoat from the 1910s -